“Boldness Begins at Home”

 For more information about Flexible Learning at PSR, including how to apply, contact the PSR Admissions Office at 800/999-0528 or 510/849-8253.

-- Certificate of Theological Studies – Follow an eight- to twelve-course plan of study that fits into your life schedule.
-Credits may later be applied to a master’s degree.
+- Certificate of Theological Studies (Credits may later be applied to a master’s degree).

-- Certificate of Sexuality and Religion – Select seven to thirteen courses in sexuality and religion, offered in partnership with PSR’s Center for Lesbian and Gay Studies in Ministry (CLGS).
+- Certificate of Sexuality and Religion (offered in partnership with PSR’s Center for LGBTQ and Gender Studies (CLGS).

-- Master of Divinity – Begin at home with the Certificate of Theological Studies, then apply to complete the MDiv with just two years of on-campus coursework (typical residency is three years).
+- Master of Divinity – (Begin at home with the Certificate of Theological Studies and then complete the MDiv degree with just two years of on-campus coursework).

-- Master of Theological Studies – Begin at home with the Certificate of Theological Studies, then apply to complete the MTS with just one year of on-campus coursework (typical residency is two years).
+- Master of Theological Studies – (Begin at home with the Certificate of Theological Studies and then complete the MTS degree with just one year of on-campus coursework).

 For shorter, non-credit, lay or continuing education courses see Theological Education for Leadership (TEL).
 TEL has a separate cost structure and admissions process from other Flexible Learning options.
-Study online or in your local community with TEL, a theological education program for lay leaders and clergy (not for graduate credit).
-TEL follows in the tradition of PSR’s Certificate of Ministry Studies program.flexi
+Study online or in your local community.
+TEL follows in the tradition of PSR’s Certificate of Ministry Studies program.

 What technologies are used in online classes?